lampix-org/rainy-sounds/README.md

 `cd lampix-app-starter`
 `npm install`

-If you're not improving the boilerplate, but rather starting a new app, go ahead and remove the `.git` folder.
+If you're not improving the boilerplate, but rather starting a new app:

+- if you want to update with changes from upstream: `git remote add upstream git@github.com:lampix-org/app-boilerplate.git`, and `git remote set-url origin <your-remote>`
+- if you don't care about upstream, either remove the `.git` folder completely or run `git remote set-url origin <your-remote>`, overwriting the connection to upstream with your own

 ### Features

-### CSS Modules

-This helps with keeping CSS maintainable as you'll be writing CSS for specific components, while avoiding name collisions automatically.
-By default, CSS modules are disabled.
-You can enable them by adding a `.env` file at the root of the project and specifying `CSS_MODULES_ENABLED=1`.

 ### HMR